biancaalvess/Notifica-Site/README.md

 ### Bot Protection

 This feature was developed after [**Angelo Mendes**](https://www.linkedin.com/in/mangelodev/) asked me about the possibility of blocking automated access.
 Thanks to his insight, a simple User-Agent check was implemented to prevent unwanted bots/crawlers.
 The result?
 Enhanced security and more accurate visits!

+### 🔒 Anti-duplicates

+Smart system that prevents sending multiple emails for the same visit.
+Configured to allow only **1 email per 30 seconds**, ensuring you don't receive spam even with multiple simultaneous requests.

 I thank everyone for their encouragement and contribution, always feel free to participate!
 ---